Fiscal Security Leadership Initiative

 The consequences of fiscal imbalance extend beyond our borders.
 The U.S. plays a pivotal role in world affairs, and its budget decisions impact global economic stability, defense, crisis management, and humanitarian aid.

-Moreover, as interest payments on national debt are set to become the federal government's largest program, the available funds for essential services like defense, foreign aid, and crisis response are dwindling.
+Moreover, as interest payments on national debt are on track to become the federal government's largest program, the available funds for programs in defense, foreign aid, and crisis response are dwindling.